jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 Q^\pi(s, a) = R(s, a) + \gamma \sum_{s'} T(s' | s, a) \sum_{a'} \pi(a' | s') Q^\pi(s', a')
 $$

 Now it's obvious in that expression.
-Now observe that we can express the optimal policy as a "stochastic" policy that with probability 1 selects the action with the highest Q-value[^5]:
+Next, observe that we can express the optimal policy as a "stochastic" policy that with probability 1 selects the action with the highest Q-value[^5]:

 $$
 \pi^\*(a | s) = \begin{cases}